 Frank McDonald, Church Elder

-Frank has been in membership at Union Hall since 1980 and has been in regular attendance since, apart for a period between 2003 and 2007 when he worked in Plymouth and then Hull.
-He is married with two daughters and one son and to date has three granddaughters and two grandsons.
-Frank regularly preaches at a number of evangelical churches in the Greater Manchester area.
-Frank has worked for over 30 years in Management Schools at Manchester Metropolitan University, Plymouth University, Hull University, and Bradford University.
-He is currently working at the School of Management at the University of Liverpool as a Professor of International Business.Frank
+Frank has been in membership at Union Hall since 1980 and has been in regular attendance since apart for a period between 2003 and 2007.
+He is married with two daughters and one son and to date has six grandchildren.
+Frank regularly preaches at evangelical churches in the Greater Manchester area.
+Frank has worked for 40 years in Management Schools at Manchester Metropolitan University, Plymouth University, Hull University, Bradford University and Liverpool University.
+He retired in 2017, but works part-time at Leeds University Business School as a Professor of International Business.Frank